 Monthly DPA Briefing

-Today Council members will have their monthly briefing on emerging issues by the Department of Political Affairs head, B. Lynn Pascoe.
-It seems the briefing will focus largely on Yemen and Iraq.
-It is possible that other issues, particularly related to conflict prevention, may also be raised.
+Tomorrow (14 October) Council members will have their monthly briefing on emerging issues by DPA head, B. Lynn Pascoe.
+It seems the briefing will focus on Somalia, Madagascar and UN sanctions committees and their panels of experts.
+It is possible that some Council members may also want to discuss the situation in Syria.